PJ Harvey: Collaborations and projects

+In 2024, Harvey's songs again feature on the stage in London Tide, directed by Ian Rickson, and based on Charles Dickens' Our Mutual Friend.
+London Tide is adapted by Ben Power and features original songs written by PJ Harvey and Ben Power.

+In October 2025, a new stage adaptation of Othello opens at London's Theatre Royal Haymarket, directed by Tom Morris, starring David Harewood, Caitlin FitzGerald and Toby Jones, with music by PJ Harvey.

 Musical style and influences

 Harvey possesses an expansive contralto vocal range.
-Harvey dislikes repeating herself in her music, resulting in very different-sounding albums.
+Harvey aims to not repeat herself in her music, which results in every album sounding different to her previous works.
 In an October 2004 interview with Rolling Stone, she said: "when I'm working on a new record, the most important thing is to not repeat myself ... that's always my aim: to try and cover new ground and really to challenge myself.
 Because I'm in this for learning."
-While her musical style has been described as alternative rock, punk blues, art rock, and avant-rock, she has experimented with various other genres including electronica, indie rock and folk music.
+While her musical style has been described as alternative rock, punk blues, art rock, avant-rock, and grunge, she has experimented with various other genres including electronica, indie rock and folk music.

 She changes her physical appearance for each album by altering her mode of dress or hairstyle, creating a unique aesthetic that extends to all aspects of the album, from the album art to the live performances.
 She works closely with friend and photographer Maria Mochnacz to develop the visual style of each album.
 Around the time of To Bring You My Love, for example, Harvey began experimenting with her image and adopting a theatrical aspect to her live performances.
-Her former fashion style, which consisted of simple black leggings, turtleneck sweaters and Doc Martens boots, was replaced by ballgowns, catsuits, wigs and excessive make-up.
+Her former fashion style, which consisted of simple black leggings, turtleneck sweaters and Dr. Martens boots, was replaced by ballgowns, catsuits, wigs and excessive make-up.
 She also began using stage props like a Ziggy Stardust-style flashlight microphone.
 She denied the influence of drag, Kabuki or performance art on her new image, a look she affectionately dubbed "Joan Crawford on acid" in an interview with Spin in 1996, but admitted that "it's that combination of being quite elegant and funny and revolting, all at the same time, that appeals to me.
 I actually find wearing make-up like that, sort of smeared around, as extremely beautiful.
 Maybe that's just my twisted sense of beauty."
 However, she later told Dazed & Confused magazine, "that was kind of a mask.
 It was much more of a mask than I've ever had.
 I was very lost as a person, at that point.
 I had no sense of self left at all", and has never repeated the overt theatricality of the To Bring You My Love tour.